There I was, curled up under piles of covers with pillows over my head.

 To do this, I used Don Miguel Ruiz’s Four Agreements, or at least two of them.
 I used “Don’t make assumptions” and “Don’t take anything personally.”

 I started my journaling process by identifying the assumptions I was making about a) being shamed, b) getting feedback I didn’t understand/didn’t want to hear that felt shaming.
-I also made sure to sincerely apologize about the errors I made and how they impacted the group.
+I also made sure to sincerely apologize about the errors I made and let the leader know I was willing to make amends for how they might have impacted the group dynamic.

-While I was journaling, I continually reminded myself that this isn’t personal to anyone but me.
-In other words, I was reminding myself that even if I felt hurt or shamed or judged, this likely wasn’t the group leader’s intention.
+While I was journaling, I continually reminded myself that this feeling sh**-storm I was going through wasn’t personal to anyone but me.
+In other words, I was reminding myself that even if I had felt hurt or shamed or judged in that moment, this likely wasn’t the group leader’s intention.

-I didn’t send the first or the second or the 10th draft of the letter I wrote.
-And it took me at least three hours to do this, which was a drag because I spent my whole morning feeling completely stuck in the events of the previous day.
+I also – and this is very important! – didn’t send the first or the second or the 10th draft of the letter I wrote.
+And it took me at least three hours to write all the drafts I needed to write, which was a drag because I spent my whole morning feeling completely stuck in the events of the previous day.

 I also began feeling less triggered and more objective about my whole entire future life perhaps not being a big sucking waste of time and space after all.